 Plan to come learn, share, relax and grow as we gather for our annual meeting on the windy, northeast edge of our region!

 Keep checking this page for information and updates.
-Requests for concurrent program proposals, for award nominations, and for scholarship applications are below.

 Concurrent sessions will be held Wednesday (all day) and Friday (morning) at the University of North Carolina’s Coastal Studies Institute in Skyco, a LEED certified building overlooking the marshes of Croatan Sound!
 The committee is looking for innovative discussions and posters.

 We are planning a green RIW so bring your own coffee mug, water bottle, straw and utensils—also bring any totebags from other workshops that you would like to swap!
 Plan to carpool to and from your hotel or B&B—let us know if you are bringing a van that we can use for field trips or shuttles.

 Rooms have been reserved in and around Manteo—from dorms to B&Bs to traditional hotels.
 Download the registration packet for more information.